ImZaharias/Mock-Exam-Fundamentals-Oop/README.md

 # Salesforce Platform Developer I Mock Exam

 > ⚡️ AI-powered practice exam for **Salesforce Platform Developer I certification**, designed to simulate the real exam experience.
-> ✅ Built by Zacharias and powered by OpenAI's guidance.
+> ✅ Built by Zacharias using a combination of AI tools – Claude was primarily used for content structuring and splitting the test into logical components, while ChatGPT assisted with logic implementation and core functionality.
+DeepSeek, along with the others, contributed to generating and validating question sets.

 ---